dents0/cloud-functions/copy_bucket_files/README.md

 Description
 ---
-Copies files from the bucket given in the request into the defined bucket.
+Copies files from the bucket given in the request into the bucked defined in the function.

 How to call
 ---